MikeLidbary/events/README.md

 * Setting up Eventbrite/Eventful Accounts and Environment

 ## Creating our Application
-* Create an endpoint to get events from Eventful/Eventbrite
+* Create an endpoint to get events from Eventbrite
 * Create a notification function
 * Send Events through Twilio SMS